orenbara/docker-projects/laravel_multi_container/README.md

 ## Instuctions For Building And Running the environmnet:
 * Make sure you have /src folder, and run only the Composer container from the docker-compose.yaml file to make the source code of the application.
-*sudo docker-compose run --rm composer create-project --prefer-dist laravel/laravel .
+* sudo docker-compose run --rm composer create-project --prefer-dist laravel/laravel .
+ * [LINUX] There is an issue when /src is owned by root, it is recommanded to create the project under different user.

 * Change the DB section inside /src/.env acording to the ENV variables at /env/mysql.env *The DB section should look like this if we leave the defaults(Don't leave the defalts!):